Kalabasa/leanrada.com/src/pages/works/kalabasa.md

 <span class="bleed">![first personal website](../img/kalabasa_1.png)</span>
 <span class="caption">My first personal site.</span>

-This version of the site mainly hosted my course projects and other small games.
+This old version mainly hosted my course projects and other small games.
 [I did Ludum Dare](http://ludumdare.com/compo/author/kalabasa/) more back then.
 It also sported an interactive Flash header (now obsolete).
 Good times.

 A second version was made in **2015**.
 It was more minimalist and better represented my personality.